-In today’s world of ever-increasing speed and technological advancement, society has begun to change the way we transact business with one another.
+In today’s world of ever-increasing speed and technological advancement, society has begun to see a change in business transactions.
 Employing technologies and equipment that streamline the process and make it quicker and more convenient for both parties involved in any given transaction.

 But, also advancing nearly as quickly are technologies that are designed to help the criminal element in society keep up with the security features put in place to protect sensitive personal information from falling into the wrong hands.